Be Strong Enough to Stand Alone,

 A long-time equestrian, Chris will be taking her love of horses into the office by attending the Equine Assisted Growth and Learning Association (EAGALA) training to offer equine therapy to clients in the future.
 Chris is a member of many affiliations and continues to learn new treatments.

-My husband and I have several animals including dogs, horses, mule, and donkeys.
+My husband and I have several animals including dogs, cats, horses, mule, and donkeys.
 We enjoy traveling and enjoy the view where ever we go.

 I am here to help you on your journey.